 The Forest of Bowland and beautiful Ribble Valley offer fantastic views worthy for artists.
 John Constable (1776-1837) was one who hailed its treasured landscapes.
 This English impressionist was most famous for his painting Salisbury Cathedral.
 Considering the area he is best known for, Constable Walk (an area of East Bergholt, a village on the River Stour), of which he is the consummate landscape artist, this was high praise.

-Nine miles north of Lancaster, Leighton Hall is in the northernmost part of Lancashire near the border between it and Cumbria, (see the map in the photo album!) along with Warton Old Rectory.
+Nine miles north of Lancaster, Leighton Hall is in the northernmost part of Lancashire near the border between it and Cumbria, along with Warton Old Rectory.
 It dates back to the thirteenth century when it was built by Adam d’Avranches in 1246.
 The present owner, Richard Gillow Reynolds, Esq. is a descendant of Adam.

 The Gillow family are the Gillows of the Lancastrian furniture company “Gillow and Co.” and some of their most excellent pieces are at the estate, along with portraits, clocks, silver and objets d’art.

 The castle itself is located ideally in a vale of parkland, with Lakeland Fells dramatically rising behind.
 It has a neo-gothic facade which was superimposed over the 18th century house.
 Some parts still include the ruins of the original medieval house.
 (You can view it in the album slide show.)

 Even though it is a home it has many features normally associated with castle museums.
 Conferences, small concerts and leisure sports are conducted on the grounds.
 It also has a walled garden, with wonderful walks and a Bird Garden including birds of prey, and are flown each mid-afternoon, weather permitting.

 Two miles south, Warton Old Rectory is worth a look with its medieval stone walls, admission is free and is open perpetually during regular business hours.